kowainik/summoner/CONTRIBUTING.md

 ### How to contribute
 #### Report bugs or feature request
-If you found any bugs or have any proposals how to make this project better don't hesitate to create issues [here](https://github.com/vrom911/hs-init/issues/new) in free format.
+If you found any bugs or have any proposals how to make this project better don't hesitate to create issues [here][issues] in free format.

 #### Create a PR
-I love pull requests from everyone.
+We love pull requests from everyone :heart:.
 To get started with this you should first fork, then clone the repo:

     git clone git@github.com:your-username/hs-init.git

 Make your changes and consider the following check list to go through before submitting your pull request.

 #### :white_check_mark: Check list
 - [ ] `hs-init` compiles
 - [ ] New/fixed features work as expected
 - [ ] Old features do not break after the change